vchlin/clone_cell/README.md

 # clone_cell

-clone_cell provides a `Cell` implementation that works with types whose `Clone` implementations are guaranteed not to mutate the `Cell` content through the `&self` reference.
+clone_cell provides a `Cell` implementation that works with types whose `clone` methods are guaranteed not to mutate the `Cell` content through the `&self` reference.
 This is enforced with the provided `PureClone` trait, which is a subtrait of `Clone` (and a logical supertrait of `Copy`).
-It is only implemented for types with compliant `clone` methods.
+It is only implemented for types with a compliant `clone` method.

 ## Overview